Story and art by Tillie Walden

 It’s the marriage between Tillie’s story and her artwork that makes Spinning so captivating.
 The chilly air emanating around these barren ice-rinks seeps through the pages and into reality.
 The use of cooler colours not only describes temperature, but the mood of our protagonist.
 I don’t need to be told that she’s exhausted from her lifestyle, which includes 4am starts, after school practices and academic catchup sessions; I feel burnt out experiencing it omnipotently.
 I can only imagine the dedication required to adopt such a lifestyle, and Tillie’s questioning of her existence is captured wonderfully in her illustrations.
 They remain simple, elegant and powerful, using expertly framed and minimalist qualities to emphasise the internal struggle that such a seemingly physical sport exerts.

 Tillie is an incredibly strong person.
-While she finds herself teetering on breakdowns more often than not, the events of her life assert justification.
-But the ending of her story attempts to tip the scales.
+While she finds herself teetering on breakdowns more often than not, she manages to overcome the difficulties life throws at her, and make her own decisions about her future.
 The difficulties Tillie faces aren’t tools for sympathy, but an honest portrayal of living.
 Even though the issues we ourselves face may not be as chilling, they can be just as harrowing, and just as debilitating.
 Ultimately, Tillie provides the end that everyone wants to read, and that everyone wants to be told: The world is filled with pain, exhaustion, anxiety and loneliness.
 There will be times where the bad will cancel out the good, or even entirely overtake it.
 But through reflection, and surging forward with melancholic hopefulness, there will always be a future.
 A future that contains a stronger, wiser and maybe even happier you.

 Story – 8.5

 Art – 10